 All of the censorship that was carried onto the German version of Grand Theft Auto III remains here, except now the missions Messing with the Man and Dirty Lickin's were removed.
 Because of the two cut missions and the removal of the rampages, the stats were also edited to match the censored version.
 This does not apply to the 10th Anniversary Edition or later digital releases, as it now has a USK 18 rating.

-In the game's executable are some rather rude messages, with the first two are refers to the some sort of missing animation(s), and the last one rudely tells that there's nothing to find in the executable.
+In the game's executable are some rather rude messages, with the first two referring to missing animation(s), and the last one rudely tells that there's nothing to find here.

 Can't find the fucking animation